 7. Explore Newstead Abbey

 Go on a poetic journey through history by visiting the home of Lord Byron.
 Only 30 minutes away from Nottingham on a day trip, Newstead Abbey is 800 years old.
 The monastic abbey has 30 acres of open land.
 Guided tours will take you to Byron’s house and show you the history of this magnificent place.

 At the back of the property, there are walks, waterfalls, parks, lakes, and rose gardens.
 Perfect for picnicking, spend a day here and relive the old days.

 8. Get lost in Sherwood Forest

 This is absolutely a must when roaming around Nottingham.
 How can you miss the legendary home of Robin Hood?
-A 40-minutes drive will take you to this nature reserve spread over 375 hectares.
+A 40-minute drive will take you to this nature reserve spread over 375 hectares.
 An overwhelming number of oak trees are found here, some more than 500 years old.
-The Major Oak is the iconic tree, rumoured to be more than 1000 years old.
+The Major Oak is the iconic tree, rumoured to be more than 1,000 years old.
 Relive the excitement of Sherwood Forest from its interactive displays, trails, events, and shops.

 This is definitely one of the best day trips from Nottingham.